LEGOs for Speech Therapy

 LEGOs are a fantastic tool to identify and teach concepts to your child.
 Curved, straight, short, long, transparent, opaque, smooth, rough, and shape names are very easy to learn with a child who is learning speech.

 For older children, the model sets and mini-figure sets are can help a child learn to follow directions and communicate descriptions when creating the specific sets.

 DUPLO bricks are best for this exercise as they tend to be larger than traditional LEGOs.
-For older children, you can write a word (with dry erase pen) on the brick and break it up into syllables per the location of the pegs.
+For older children, you can write a word (with a dry-erase pen) on the brick and break it up into syllables per the location of the pegs.
 This allows students to visually practice the syllable and vocally work at the same time.

-LEGOs come in such a wide variety of color that it makes learning them so much easier.
-You can start off with focusing on one color, for example: have them select all the blue ones and which ones are not blue.
+LEGOs come in such a wide variety of colors that it makes learning them so much easier.
+You can start off by focusing on one color, for example: have them select all the blue ones and which ones are not blue.
 Then you can group them by color, all the shades of red in one pile and all the shades of purple in another.
-After some practice, students can grow into identifying the specific colors (tan, chocolate, cherry red, yellow-orange).
+After some practice, students can grow into identifying specific colors (tan, chocolate, cherry red, yellow-orange).

 Plenty of children in speech therapy also struggle with imaginative play.
 While we often think to use dolls and teddy bears to act out scenes, many children can also do the same with the LEGO people.

 Asking the child questions to seek clarification, and encouraging the child to do the same, is a great use for LEGOs.
 Consider asking questions about the structure, what the LEGO people are doing, and even where they would like you to place a brick are all great ways to encourage clarification.